BEING USED BY THE DEVIL

 I must confess that I have and am learning these for myself, and in the great fear of God, I want to share them with you.

 - Avoid foolish talk and jesting; it only gets worse.
 "But shun profane and vain babblings, for they will increase unto more ungodliness."
 2 Timothy 2:16 Some things may seem funny and innocent, but if left unchecked, they can easily get out of control, and the devil will gladly use your tongue and behavior to inflict as much harm as possible.
-It is the same with critical opinions and biases.
+It is the same with critical opinions and prejudices.
 "Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers...Neither filthiness, nor foolish talking, nor jesting, which are not convenient, but rather giving of thanks."
 Ephesians 4:29, 5:4

 - Be moderate with your liberties and the things you enjoy, which God has richly blessed us with.
 We must be ever ready to let them go as the need arises.
 A good indication that we may be out of step with something is if or when we are challenged about it, we become defensive, demanding, and especially if we get angry.
 In such a case, the devil has an open door in our lives.
 Paul describes the restraint that they used with their rights in this manner: "Nevertheless, we have not used this power, but suffer (endure) all things, lest we should hinder the gospel of Christ."
 1 Corinthians 9:12